PioVerdi28/CodeVault/README.md

 `CodeVault` is a module used to handle redeemable codes for various purposes, such in-game rewards.
 It uses Roblox's `DataStoreService` to persist code data between sessions.

+You can aswell set a reedem limit, expiration time, and more automatically!

 ## Type Definitions

 ### `Code`